-The financial services industry has long been a target for hackers.
+Cybersecurity in financial services has long been a target for hackers.
 So much so that in 2016, it was attacked 65% more than the average organisation across all industries.
 According to IBM 200 million financial services data records were breached, a 900% increase from the year before.
 What can we learn from this?
-The current approach to cybersecurity within many financial services organizations is flawed.
+The current approach to cybersecurity in financial services organizations is flawed.

 1.Protect against mobile phishing